 Capital allowance is an allowance granted for income tax purposes instead of depreciation.
 It reduces the taxable profits and tax liability of a business.
 However, a taxpayer in Nigeria must fulfill four (4) conditions so as to claim capital allowance in a year of assessment.
-One of these conditions is that a taxpayer must get an acceptance certificate for any Qualifying Capital Expenditure of NGN500,000 and above.
+One of these conditions is that a taxpayer must get an acceptance certificate for any Qualifying Capital Expenditure of Five million Naira (NGN5,000,000) and above.
+Paragraph 37 of the Business Facilitation Act 2023 has changed the threshold from NGN500,000 to NGN5 million.
 Another name for acceptance certificate is Certificate of Acceptance of Fixed Assets (CAFA).
 The Industrial Inspectorate Division (IID) of the Federal Ministry of Industry issues CAFA.

-Under the Industrial Inspectorate Act (IIA), IID estimate the cost of any projected, new and existing capital expenditure.
+Under the Industrial Inspectorate Act (IIA) 2004, IID estimate the cost of any projected, new and existing capital expenditure.
 Hence, companies must inform IID of its intention to incur capital expenditure.
-The CAFA process involves preliminary confirmation of fixed assets schedules, preparation and submission of a written application.
+The process involves preliminary confirmation of fixed assets schedules, preparation and submission of a written application.
 Next, IID will check the submission and conduct a physical inspection of the company’s asset.
 If satisfied, IID will issue a Certificate of Acceptance of Fixed Assets (CAFA).
-CAFA shows the name of taxpayer, value of capital expenditure and year of acquisition.
+The certificate shows the name of taxpayer, value of capital expenditure and year of acquisition.